Transfer Application Review Process

 Official transcripts are required from each college and/or university you have attended.
 Official high school transcripts are required to verify graduation.
 If you have not earned a high school diploma yet, you need to apply as a freshman.
 If you received a GED certificate, you will need to submit the GED results.

-Applicants are also required to answer one essay question on the application and are given an opportunity to submit additional information:
+All transfer applicants are required to answer one essay question on the application:

-- Additional Information (optional): If you are unable to meet one or more of the transfer admissions requirements for your program, please explain.
-Or, is there any additional information you feel we should be aware of while reviewing your application, including extenuating circumstances that affected your academic record, you will have an opportunity to provide us with an explanation in your application.
+If you are unable to meet one or more of the transfer admissions requirements for your program or if there is any additional information you feel that we should be aware of while reviewing your application, including extenuating circumstances that affected your academic record, you will have an opportunity to provide us with an explanation in your application.